Accounting Glossary

 Credit Entries

-Accounting entries that increase liabilities or equity, or decrease assets or expenses, recorded on the right side of a ledger.
+Accounting entries that increase liabilities or equity, or decrease assets or expenses, are recorded on the right side of the ledger.
+Read more

 Creditors